ashwinhprasad/perfloc-docs/contributing/setup/readme.md

-To use perfloc, 2 shared object libraries need to be built.
+To use Perfloc, 2 shared object libraries need to be built.
 These libraries are dynamically linked.

 1) Collections
 2) MemoryChunk

-Steps to create the .so file and use them as a library in an external executable or another library is given below.
+Steps to create the .so file and use it as a library in an external executable or another library are given below.

 ## Build Collections